fducom/projectOne/README.md

 ```

 ## 3:AJAX
-Most of the AJAX request were directed to our database to fill our menu as well as the Admin page.
+Most of the AJAX request were directed to our database to fill our menu (which is the function below) as well as the Admin page.
+Don't let this huge function surprise you, what is mostly doing is just appending html code when ajax is successfuly executed.
 The Admin is able to track orders, see the cash flow, see user who order it, check whether is completed or not and delete the completed orders.

 ``` javascript